genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/17_see-it-work.md

 }
 ```

-Ensure you have a wsl user, in this example it is `genesis`.
+Ensure you have a WSL user, in this example it is `genesis`.

 ```none title="CentOS"
 useradd genesis